The Stages of Canine Labor – When Your Dog Is About To Give Birth

 Stage Two of Labor:

 During the second stage of labor, your dog’s uterine contractions will begin in force.
 As this stage progresses, the placental water sacs break and a straw-colored fluid is passed.
 Each puppy has its own placenta and amniotic sac.
 They are expelled one-by-one after each puppy or sporadically during labor.
 Pups usually appear every half-hour or so after ten to thirty minutes of forceful straining.
 As the pups deliver, the mother will lick the puppy clean and bite off its umbilical cord.
 It is important to let the mother do this, if she will.
-Through this activity, hormones are released that help her bond with her puppies, recognize them as her own and produce milk. (ref) The rough licking by the mother also stimulates the puppies to breathe and improves their circulation.
+Through this activity, hormones ( at least one, prolactin) are released that help her bond with her puppies, recognize them as her own and produce milk. ( read here ) The rough licking by the mother also stimulates the puppies to breathe and improves their circulation.
 The mother will probably eat some of the afterbirths.
 If the mother does not clear the pup’s face, tear away the amniotic sacs and lick the pups to stimulate respiration, you need to do it.
 Tear the sacs open, clear all fluid away from the pup’s nose and mouth, and vigorously rub the puppy in a towel to stimulate its breathing.
 If that is not sufficient, I cover the tip of the pup’s face (mouth & nose) with my mouth, extend its neck and gently puff air to inflate its lungs.
 Too forcefully puffing can injure a puppy’s lungs.
 Don’t give up too soon.
 Some start to breath even after 10 minutes.

 It is not uncommon for the mother to take rests during labor and sometimes up to four hours pass between some puppies.
 If more than four hours have passed without a puppy and you are certain more puppies are present take your dog to a veterinary hospital.
 Also seek assistance if the mother strains forcefully for over an hour without producing another pup.
 If you see the rear legs of a puppy protruding from the dog’s vagina you can assist the mother by gently pulling the puppy in a downward and rearward arcing motion.
 You must do this, do it very gently because puppies are fragile and their body and tissues easily injured.
 It is normal for many puppies to be born rear feet first or breach.
 When a mother dog is stuck in an incomplete labor, the first thing veterinarians often do is administer oxytocin and calcium to stimulate uterine contractions.
 If the puppies are too big to pass through the birth canal or the oxytocin fails to induce successful labor, a cesarean section is indicated.